-Nearly six-in-ten Americans say it is important to prevent Iran from developing nuclear weapons, even if it means taking military action.
+Overview The public supports tough measures – including the possible use of military force – to prevent Iran from developing nuclear weapons.
+Nearly six-in-ten (58%) say it is more important to prevent Iran from developing nuclear weapons, even if it means taking military action.
 Just 30% say it is more important to avoid a military […]

-The U.S. image abroad is more favorable than it was in the Bush years, but it now faces a new challenge: doubts about America’s superpower status and the belief that China either will replace or already has replaced the United States as the world’s leading superpower.
+The United States continues to receive positive ratings in much of the world, but it faces the new challenge of doubts about its superpower status.
+Publics around the world increasingly believe that China either will replace or already has replaced the U.S. as the world’s leading superpower.

 In the U.S. and around the globe, the spread of nuclear weapons is seen as a major threat, but not overwhelmingly so.
 Those concerned, however, look to the U.S. for leadership.